Mildred Fay Jefferson: Right-to-life activism

+In recognition of her efforts in medicine and pursuit of social justice during her life, she has received 28 honorary degrees from universities and colleges.
+Although her career was largely successful, especially for her time, she couldn't pursue her career as a surgeon because of her identity as a woman of color and faced persistent discrimination.
+This led her to shift into the sphere of politics and make a lasting change through pro-life interest groups through the end of her life.

 Political activities and positions

-Jefferson supported the one issue, anti-abortion 1975–6 campaign of Ellen McCormack for president and appeared in television advertisements for McCormack.
+In her commitment to the right-to-life movement, she campaigned for anti-abortion candidates at the local, state, and national levels.
+Jefferson supported the single-issue, anti-abortion 1976 campaign of Ellen McCormack for president and appeared in television advertisements for McCormack.

 Jefferson was a self-described "Lincoln Republican" and served on the 1980 Massachusetts Reagan for President Campaign.
 Jefferson had first met Reagan in 1973 while he was governor of California.
 She also unsuccessfully sought the Republican nomination for the 1982, 1990, and 1994 U.S. Senate elections.
+Although unsuccessful in all of these attempts, she continued to garner widespread fame and recognition nationally and internationally.

-Jefferson opposed the Equal Rights Amendment on the basis that it is unnecessary as the Constitution has no in-built inequity.
+Though at first, she appeared to be a single-issue candidate at the head of the pro-life movement, as her role in politics expanded, she spoke out against a variety of topics including busing, social welfare programs, capital punishment, and the Equal Rights Amendment (ERA).
+She held conservative political and social values, opposing the Equal Rights Amendment on the basis that it is unnecessary as the Constitution has no in-built inequity.
 She for years called for a constitutional amendment to reverse the 1973 Supreme Court decision in Roe v.
 Wade, rejecting the notion that abortion is a private matter between a woman and her physician.
 Jefferson also expressed opposition to welfare and busing, and support for the death penalty.

-Death
+Later years

 Jefferson died in her Cambridge home on October 15, 2010, at the age of 83 years.
 She was divorced and had no children.
 She was buried in her hometown of Carthage, Texas.